ksu-is/Game-Sales-Data-Analysis/README.md

 Update (7/21/2024): Organizing Code to make it more readable.
 Doing the database tommorow.

-Update (7/22/2024): all data has been imported from excel and the database is implemented.
+Update (7/22/2024): All data has been imported from excel and the database is implemented.
 Doing the final touches tommorow and editing tonight.

 # Workcited:
+Asaniczka.
+“Video Game Sales 2024.”
+Kaggle, 29 Jan.
+2024, www.kaggle.com/datasets/asaniczka/video-game-sales-2024?resource=download.

 # Workcited for images:
 Staff, Polygon.
 “The 50 Best Games of 2020.”
 Polygon, 14 Dec.
 2020, www.polygon.com/2020/12/14/22166004/best-games-2020-ps4-xbox-one-switch-pc-series-x.